 Nashville season three premiers September 24th and they are off to a glorious start!
-The very first episode of the season will feature a Walton's piece!
-One of the main characters, whom we cannot disclose, will be wearing this vintage 1950's yellow gold Lemania Tourneau chronograph watch.
+The very first episode and the second episode of the season will feature two Walton's pieces!
+In the first episode, one of the main characters will be wearing this vintage 1950's yellow gold Lemania Tourneau chronograph watch.
+In the second episode a leading lady will be wearing and sharing stories about this lovely Victorian shell cameo broach that her character inherited from her family.
 We are thrilled to be a part of another season of Nashville!
 Stay tuned!

 After days of striking out at the local jewelry stores and markets in Buenes Aires, Argentina, Mike stumbled upon a shop that specialized in antique jewelry where he found a few exquisitely, unique treasures!
 Tour through the images below that showcase our new Argentinian acquirements!

 (Left) Mike and Adrian in the jewelry district in Buenes Aires.
 Even in Argentina, gold buyers are everywhere - minus the gold suits, waving a sign on the corner.
 The sign above them reads, "We buy gold, silver and platinum.
 We pay more!"

 A little window shopping, anyone?
 Walk on by our Main Street store front and check out our new jewelry displays!

 The Walton Duo, Mike and Julie, set up shop at the NPT Appraisal Fair this past weekend.
 Attendees were given the opportunity to bring up to five items to have verbally appraised by experts in a variety of fields.
 With over 250 people registered and over 939 items to be appraised, it was a busy day with many interesting items to see!
 Check out the images below to see a few of our favorites!